AITrendMind/trendmindai/README.md

 # trendmindai
-Public website for TrendMindAI – AI-powered TikTok video agent.
+TrendMindAI is an AI-powered automation tool that connects with TikTok using official APIs.
+It helps creators analyze trends and post AI-generated videos automatically.